JustinLove/gw_challenge/README.md

 # GW Challenge

-Alternate, mostly harder difficulties for galactic war.
+Alternate, mostly harder difficulties for Galactic War.

-## Features

-- Rainbows
-- Unicorns
+Most based on harder difficulties from prior versions of GW.
+'Smart' has an econ mod like Classic Hard, but uses the un-handicapped personality values from Absurd.